logic-and-learning-lab/Popper/README.md

 - `max_body(N)` sets the maximum number of body literals in a rule to `N` (default: 6)
 - `max_clauses(N)` sets the maximum number of rules/clauses to `N` (default: 1 or 2 if `enable_recursion` is set)

 These settings greatly influence performance.
 If the values are too high then Popper might struggle to learn a solution.
 If the settings are too low then the search space might be too small to contain a good solution.
-You can set these settings in the bias file or through the command line (see `--help`).

 **IMPORTANT: do not supply max_clauses if you are learning non-recursive programs.**